That Time Rod Stewart Left England to Make ‘Atlantic Crossing’

 That attitude spilled over into the Faces' final round of dates, a tumultuous U.S. tour booked through the fall of 1975, and by the end of the year, the group announced it was splitting up — leaving Stewart to get right back to work on his next solo album.

-"It only took three weeks' solid recording time to do it," he chuckled regarding Atlantic Crossing.
+"It only took three weeks' solid recording time to do it," he laughed.
 "When an album is only 40 minutes long, I'm a firm believer that it shouldn't take a year to make.
 I think I could make another one before Christmas."